-Ready to make a pork roast unlike anything you’ve every had before?
+Ready to make a pork roast, unlike anything you’ve ever had before?
 Well, although it can hardly be considered quick cooking, this technique is certainly easy.
 And it delivers foolproof, ever-so-tender, ever-so-tasty pork—every time.

-Although this will sit in your oven for a full day—that’s right, for 24 hours—there is only a few minutes of active work involved.
+Although this will sit in your oven for a full day—that’s right, a full 24 hours—there are only a few minutes of active work involved.

 This technique, which has been popularized by the British cookbook author Nigella Lawson, has you roast a full pork shoulder in an oven that is just barely hotter than the desired internal cooked temperature.
 This lengthy cooking, the exaggerated equivalent of low and slow as preached in the BBQ circuit, melts any last bit of collagen in the meat and delivers the falling-apart, tenderest (but still juicy) pork roast you’ve ever had in your life—guaranteed.
 Additionally, since you’re cooking at basically the temperature you want to serve at, and since this hunk of meat is so substantial, it’s nigh impossible to overcook this beast!

 Also, your house will smell great all day.

 Give this a try the next time you’re cooking for a crowd.
 Everyone will marvel at what you serve.
 (You don't need to tell anyone how effortless it all was, either!)

 - 1 whole pork shoulder (15 to 20 pounds)

 - Heat your oven to as high as she’ll go.

 - Take the whole pork shoulder and rub it all over with a paste made from the olive oil and minced garlic.

 - Heave the pork onto a roasting pan, and pop it into your searing-hot oven for 30 minutes.